Conduct Policies and Administrative Procedures

 a.
 A formal hearing, if the situation is not resolved in an informal meeting.

 c.
-The advice in preparing for a hearing of a student advisor chosen from the pool of trained student advisors (available through the Office of Conduct and Mediation) when the complainant is a student.
+The advice in preparing for a hearing of a student advisor chosen from the pool of trained student advisors (available through the Office of Community Standards) when the complainant is a student.

 d.
 Request an appeal of a decision of a hearing body.